mjgs/serverless-books-api/README.md

 Set some breakpoints in your code (handlers or tests files), then

 1. Click the Run button
-2. Select the run configuration from the drop down menu (debug:start or debug:test)
+2. Select the run configuration from the drop down menu (debug:start or debug:test:unit or debug:test:integration)
 3. Click the play button next to the drop down menu
 4. The debugger should then run the code and stop at your first breakpoint